khalliez/webdevelopment/README.md

 https://www.davidbaumgold.com/tutorials/command-line/#what-is-the-command-line?
 Learn about the Command line

 -------NODE JS--------------------------------------- ability to use js on server side not run through broswer
+------AJAX------------- type of javascript in which you can render parts of a webpage instead of the whole webpage

 -------NPM--------------------------------------------- packages up js, jsnode, bootstrap and more that ther people wrote to make it easier www.npmjs.com